Backpacking North East India – Beautiful, Mesmerizing, and Fascinating

 Birsa Munda waterfalls, named after the 19th-century freedom fighter.

-Kaziranga National Park with its rhinos, tigers, spotted deers, miniature turtles, they found to be well-organized from a tourism point of view.
+Kaziranga National Park with its rhinos, tigers, spotted deer, and miniature turtles, they found to be well-organized from a tourism point of view.

 Karbi Anglong, with its enchanting bamboo forests.